 - Green leafy vegetables provide Vitamin A and K which are essential in supporting eye health and reduces the risk of weak eyesight.

 - People having anemia or low red blood cells (RBC) or extreme tiredness and sudden fatigue can eat spinach.
-Spinach provides iron to the body which can prevent these problems.
+Spinach provides iron to body which can prevent these problems.

 - Vegetables are also useful in maintaining the ideal weight, youthful skin with no pimples, fine lines, age spots, other skin problems.